 Address: 420 Plaza Rubio, Santa Barbara, CA 93103, United States

 15. Climb mountains at Rocky Nook Park

 Rocky Nook Park offers visitors the chance to hike among Santa Barbara’s majestic Santa Ynez mountains.
 Located along Canyon Drive and not far from the Santa Barbara Mission, nature enthusiasts can disappear among the ancient oak and sycamore trees.
 Put on your running shoes and prepare for a peaceful hike along the park’s earthen trails lined with cactus plants.
 Be on the lookout and you might just spot cormorants, frogs, squirrels, and other wildlife as you wander through the serene woodlands.
-Rocky Nook Park is an ideal location to take your pet and children to burn off any excess energy.
+This Santa Barbara attraction is an ideal location to take your pet and children to burn off any excess energy.

 Rocky Nook Park

 Address: 610 Mission Canyon Road, Santa Barbara, CA 93105, United States

 16. Enjoy a family picnic at Skofield Park

 To help burn off that extra energy, take your children to Skofield Park where they can hike on the mountain trails.
 Be sure to keep an eye on them, as Mission Creek has large boulders which can be slippery when wet.
 Visitors will enjoy the peaceful mountain trails surrounded by strong oak and sycamore trees inhabited by squirrels and native birds.
 Skofield Park provides guests with well-shaded areas where they can relax or picnic in grassy meadows surrounded by the Santa Ynez mountains.
 Sit back and read a novel in peace while your children run gleefully through the park’s verdant meadows.

 Address: Santa Barbara, CA 93105, United States